olson-sean-k/olson-sean-k.github.io/_posts/2018-02-06-introducing-plexus.md

 I'm easily distracted and it turned out that polygonal mesh processing is an interesting topic.
 I don't have very much experience with graphics programming or meshes as either a programmer or an artist.
-My hope is that coming to this fresh may introduce some useful though unusual perspectives.
+My hope is that coming to this fresh may introduce some novel perspectives (even if atypical).

 Below are a few high level goals of the Plexus project: